ubdsgroup/cse741-ub/README.md

 # cse741-ub
-Website for Machine Learning and Big Data Seminar course at University at Buffalo
+Website for Machine Learning and Physics Seminar course at University at Buffalo